CIDR-FM: Another 93.9 in Detroit

-In March 2011, Martz Communications Group (through licensee Radio Power, Inc.) filed an application with the US Federal Communications Commission (FCC) to relocate the frequency of its Detroit FM translator station, W284BQ, from 104.7 to 93.9 MHz If approved, the repeater would interfere with CIDR-FM in much of the Greater Detroit area, though the licensee contends that the transmitter will be directional, not heard over the Canadian side of the border.
+In March 2011, Martz Communications Group (through licensee Radio Power, Inc.) filed an application with the US Federal Communications Commission (FCC) to relocate the frequency of its Detroit FM translator station, W284BQ, from 104.7 to 93.9 MHz If approved, the repeater would have interfered with CIDR-FM in much of the Greater Detroit area, though the licensee contended that the transmitter would be directional, not heard over the Canadian side of the border.

 However, Martz later applied to move the translator to 93.5 FM, where it would not interfere with CIDR.
 In November 2011, the 104.7 FM signal went silent after having broadcast a smooth jazz format (simulcasting WGPR-HD2) for several months, having been ordered off the air by the FCC due to interference with WIOT in Toledo, Ohio.
 Furthermore, on January 31, 2012, Martz ceased operations of its HD feeds on WGPR, and the translators, due to financial and signal difficulties.

 Virgin Radio

-On November 18, 2020, Bell Media announced that CIDR would adopt a new format the following day at noon; this move would be concurrent with the similar dropping of the active rock format of sister station CIMX at exactly that same time.
-At that time, following "Somewhere Only We Know" by Keane, the station flipped to Top 40/CHR as 93.9 Virgin Radio, becoming Bell Media's 12th station under the "Virgin" branding.
+On November 18, 2020, Bell Media announced that CIDR would adopt a new format the following day at noon; this move would be concurrent with the similar dropping of the active rock format of sister station CIMX-FM at exactly that same time.
+At that time, following "Somewhere Only We Know" by Keane, the station flipped to contemporary hit radio as 93.9 Virgin Radio, becoming Bell Media's 12th station under the "Virgin" branding.
 The first song on Virgin was "Don't Start Now" by Dua Lipa.
-CIDR is the second CHR station in the overall Detroit–Windsor market behind iHeartMedia's WKQI, and the first to specifically target the Canadian portion of the market, although it does provide limited competition with semi-sister station WKQI-FM in the Detroit market for the first time since WDZH flipped to adult contemporary in 2017.
+CIDR is the second CHR station in the overall Detroit–Windsor market behind iHeartMedia's WKQI, and the first to specifically target the Canadian portion of the market, although it does provide limited competition between each other.
+This is also the only Virgin Radio Canada station that streams within the United States.